45th Drama International Short Film Festival

 Ever since it was first introduced to the audience, during the 43rd edition of the Festival in 2020 and up until the 45th in 2022, the Cinematherapy programme has been gaining momentum.
 In its third year of active presence, this year, it is one of the most important programmes within the festival’s activities.

-Cinematherapy is defined as the use of films to motivate and recognize emotions or to draw conclusions in the context of the psychotherapeutic process.
-Cinematherapy is in fact associated with the ancient art of storytelling as an educational tool.
-Cinematherapy can be used to encourage the audience to understand almost any subject matter, as cinema covers an extremely wide range of subjects.
+Cinematherapy is defined as the use of films to stimulate and identify emotions or seek conclusions as part of the psychotherapy process.
+Cinematherapy is actually related to the ancient art of storytelling as an educational tool.
+Cinematherapy can be used to help viewers understand almost any topic, as cinema covers an extremely wide range of topics.

-The use of cinema as a tool in the provision of prevention and treatment has increased significantly in recent years.
-The access to educational and social programs aimed at mental empowerment, make necessary and imperative the mental empowerment of the general population.
-Cinematherapy through entertainment offers a wide range of communication possibilities mainly because it helps the viewer to manage the nature of his stress, helping to normalize the experience in conditions of generalized crisis.
+The use of cinema as a tool in the provision of prevention and treatment services has seen a great increase in recent years.
+Access to educational and social programmes aimed at mental empowerment make it necessary and imperative to provide mental support to the general population.
+Cinematherapy, through entertainment, offers a wide range of communication possibilities, mainly because it helps the viewer manage the nature of their anxiety, contributing to the normalization of the experience in conditions of generalized crisis.

 • Tuesday 6/09 at the courtyard of the Cyclops Cultural Space: Screening of the film “Enemy Pie” (2019) by Derek Manson, illustrated by Tara Calahan King.
 The film tells the story of the creation of a friendship between two boys, but in reverse.
 From hatred to affinity and then an extraordinarily strong friendship.
 After the film there will be a discussion, with questions to understand the film and de-symbolize its content, with children under the guidance of Denise Nikolakou, the project manager.